dave45678/ProgrammingFundamentals/github_pages.md

 Your index page should now show your repositories.
 You can browse to it by browsing to ```http://username.github.io```.

 ###Add a Gravatar
 Gravatar is a service for providing globally unique avatars.
-It was created by Tom Preston-Werner.
-Tom Preston-Werner is a co-founder of GitHub.
-Gravatar allows you to create a global avatar which follows you around.
+You create a global avatar which follows you around.
 We're going to use their service to add an avatar to this page.

 ###Add Bootstrap